Compute Infrastructure for ML Workloads

 | Sliding window / sparse | structured sparsity (BigBird, SWA) | very long context, quality budget |

 Batching policies.
-Static batching makes short requests wait for the longest.
-Continuous (in-flight) batching (Orca 2022, used by vLLM, TGI, TensorRT-LLM) changes the batch composition at each decode step — finished requests free their slot, queued requests join mid-batch.
-5–10× throughput at typical workloads.
+Static batching waits until a full batch arrives, then processes all requests together — short requests wait for the longest to finish.
+Continuous (in-flight) batching (Orca 2022, used by vLLM, TGI, TensorRT-LLM) changes the batch composition at each decode step — finished requests free their slot immediately, queued requests join the batch mid-generation.
+5–10× throughput improvement at typical workloads.
 The family:

 - Chunked prefill (Sarathi 2023) — splits long prefills into ~512-token chunks interleaved with decode, smoother TPOT under load at small TTFT cost.